Body Found At Morris County Park, Developing Reports Say

 Emergency crews were investigating after a body was found at a Morris County park Tuesday afternoon, developing reports say.

-The body was found near the visitor center at Jockey Hollow Park in Morristown shortly before 1 p.m., according to initial and unconfirmed reports.
+The body was found near the visitor center at Jockey Hollow Park shortly before 1 p.m., according to initial and unconfirmed reports.

 The county’s crime scene investigation unit was requested alongside the major crimes unit and the medical examiner, the initial report said.